 indicates that Pedrón was a ruthless killer with a

-fierce love for Sandino's cause and for his homeland who
+allies, and a fierce love for Sandino's cause, who

 led an extraordinarily disciplined and loyal army.

-units of 5-20 each and designated precisely where each
+smaller units of 5-20 each and designated precisely

-should be located at all times.
-He posted sentries
+where each should be located at all times.
+He

-and spies on every possible trail or access point.
+posted sentries and spies on every possible trail or

-jefe now present in the field," wrote a US Marine
+than any bandit jefe now present in the field," wrote a

-division of the spoils" -- an assertion supported by
+division of the spoils" — a conjecture in fact supported by